There are three ways to help your community increase the chance to be more physically active: through shared use, joint use, and open use.

 Formal agreements and policies offer increased protections for both the facility and the community group(s) using the facility.
 Since school, church, and other staffing can change over time, personal relationships are not the most secure way to guarantee access to facilities

 A formal agreement can also help prevent problems related to maintenance, operations, liability, ownership or cost from arising.
 A good agreement or policy answers the following questions:

 Experts say most schools’ existing liability insurance is sufficient to cover any liability issues associated with joint use.
-Check out this resource to learn more about liability in Ohio.
+Learn more about liability in Ohio.